Device payments

 }

-In the real world, a payin will stay in the processing status until it is released to your merchant and sent to them in a Deposit.
+status until it is released to your merchant and sent to them as part of a Deposit.
 This can take a variable amount of time, depending on your platform's risk policies, weekends and holidays, and other factors.

 In sandbox, you can easily test this out without having to wait.
 Call the Simulate merchant deposit creation endpoint for a merchant to test out what their next deposit would be like.
-This call will take all of the merchant's payins in the processing status, release them as if enough time had passed, and create the Deposits that would be sent to the merchant.
+Simulating a deposit will do the following:

 Next steps